Celebrate Spring's Arrival..... “Daffy Style”!

 History of the Daffodil Festival

-In 1978, Mrs. MacAusland together with Mr. H. Flint Ranney planned a classic-car parade and tailgate picnic in ‘Sconset which combined with the daffodil show would create a weekend-long event - the first “Annual Nantucket Garden Club Vintage Motor Car Outing” was launched.
-19 antique vehicles were registered in the first parade including Mrs. MacAusland’s own 1966 Van Dan Plas Rolls Royce and Mr. Ranney’s 1927 American LaFrance ladder truck.
+In 1978, Mrs. MacAusland, along with late islander H. Flint Ranney, planned a classic car parade and tailgate picnic in ‘Sconset which, with the Daffodil Show, would create a weekend-long event.
+Thus, the first “Annual Nantucket Garden Club Vintage Motor Car Outing” was launched.
+Nineteen antique vehicles were registered in the first parade, including Mrs. MacAusland’s own 1966 Van Dan Plas Rolls Royce and Ranney’s 1927 American LaFrance ladder truck.